Leaves of Absence Involuntary

-- The Dean of Students, or designee, will then convene an “Involuntary Leave of Absence Committee” comprised of the Dean of Students (or designee), one Law School Associate Dean and the Director of Health and Wellness (or designee).
-Additional Law School or University Administrators will be added to the committee if and when appropriate.
-The Committee will review collected information and information presented by the student.
-The committee will engage in a determination on an individualized, case-by-case basis, taking into consideration the nature, duration and severity of the risk and the likelihood, imminence and nature of the future harmful conduct, either to the student or to others in the University community.
+- The Dean of Students, or designee, will review collected information and information presented by the student and will consult the Director of Counseling, Health and Wellness (or designee) and other Law School or University Administrators if and when appropriate.
+The Dean of Students will engage in a determination on an individualized, case-by-case basis, taking into consideration the nature, duration and severity of the risk and the likelihood, imminence and nature of the future harmful conduct, either to the student or to others in the University community.

 - A student who is seeking to return to school after being placed on an Involuntary Leave of Absence must submit a written plan that identifies how the student will resume his/her status at the Law School.
 The plan must respond to the situation that gave rise to the need for the student’s Involuntary Leave of Absence.
 The Law School may require that the student submit medical or psychological records indicating that the student has adequately addressed the condition that gave rise to the Involuntary Leave of Absence and/or indicates suggested conditions for re-enrollment such as regular counseling sessions or limited course load.

 - The Involuntary Leave of Absence Committee will review the student’s plan to determine on an individualized, case-by-case basis whether or not the student’s request to re-enroll at that time shall be granted or denied by taking into consideration all of the relevant factors and information presented.
-The decision of the Committee is final.
+The decision of the Dean of Students (or designee) is final.